Gas Pump Skimmers

 - These devices are cheap.
 The BOM (bill of materials) is less than $4.
 That puts an estimated retail price of this device at $10.

 - While the SMD build quality is professional, the soldering of the ribbon (the gray cable that connects to the credit card reader) is horrendously bad indicating the perpetrator has very little experience with soldering and probably zero experience with electronics.

 Years ago it took someone with knowledge and skills to build a credit card skimmer.
 Now criminals are buying these off the shelf with very little knowledge and slapping them together.
 It’s basic user design theory: when your customer is not so smart make it idiot proof so they don’t contact you for support.
 The designers of this skimmer were smart, it’s better to make these devices easy to connect to than to add a layer of security.
 What’s the worst that could happen?
 The device is detected and removed from the pump.
 Meanwhile, 10 more have been deployed for a total cost of $100.

 Characteristics of the Device

-Connecting to the skimmer using bluetooth on a computer is straightforward.
-We used the default password of 1234 and noticed the bluetooth LED blinks at 2Hz and then off for 2 seconds when connected.
+Connecting to the skimmer using Bluetooth on a computer is straightforward.
+We used the default password of 1234 and noticed the Bluetooth LED blinks on at 2Hz and then off for 2 seconds when connected.

 On our setup COM-6 was the bluetooth SPP that became available once we were connected.
-Sending ? to the skimmer causes it to respond with 1 at 9600bps.
+Sending ? to the skimmer caused it to respond with 1 at 9600bps.

 Here’s what we were able to glean from hammering the skimmer with various serial strings.